Mathematical Kangaroo: Association Kangourou Sans Frontières

 The association Kangourou sans Frontières (Kangaroo without Borders) is an international association founded in France.
 Its main activity is designing the annual Kangaroo challenge and managing it on an international level.
 The organization of the competition in the individual countries is up to the members of Kangourou sans Frontières.

 In 1994, mathematicians from 10 countries met in Strasbourg (France) and founded the association Kangourou Sans Frontières with statutes registered in Paris on January 17, 1995.
 From that day on, Kangaroo has continued to grow.
 The number of members of the association exceeded 75 countries in 2019 and is still increasing.
 The systematic growth of the association was accompanied by a growing professionalization and digitalization of the association.
-The president of the association is Dr. Meike Akveld (ETH Zürich, Switzerland).
+The president of the association is Meike Akveld (ETH Zurich, Switzerland).

 Annual meetings

 Association Kangourou Sans Frontières organizes meetings each year.
 The newest meetings are on the top and the oldest are on the bottom.